Showing all 11 results

 This is a class for computer-literate people with no programming background who wish to learn basic Python programming.
 The course is aimed at those who want to learn “data wrangling” – manipulating downloaded files to make them amenable to analysis.
-We concentrate on language basics such as list and string manipulation, control structures, simple I/O, and introduce modules for downloading data from the web.
-Advanced data analyses, such as machine-learning, are covered in more advanced classes.
+We concentrate on language basics such as list and string manipulation, control structures, simple data analysis packages, and introduce modules for downloading data from the web.

 This is a 6-week evening program providing a hands-on introduction to the Hadoop and Spark ecosystem of Big Data technologies.
 The course will cover these key components of Apache Hadoop: HDFS, MapReduce with streaming, Hive, and Spark.
 Programming will be done in Python.
 The course will begin with a review of Python concepts needed for our examples.
 The course format is interactive.
 Students will need to bring laptops to class.
 We will do our work on AWS (Amazon Web Services); instructions will be provided ahead of time on how to connect to AWS and obtain an account.

 This 20-hour Machine Learning with Python course covers all the basic machine learning methods and Python modules (especially Scikit-Learn) for implementing them.
 The five sessions cover: simple and multiple Linear regressions; classification methods including logistic regression, discriminant analysis and naive bayes, support vector machines (SVMs) and tree based methods; cross-validation and feature selection; regularization; principal component analysis (PCA) and clustering algorithms.
 After successfully completing of this course, you will be able to explain the principles of machine learning algorithms and implement these methods to analyze complex datasets and make predictions.